Timur5050/cosmodrome/README.md

 # cosmodrome

 # Introduction
 Welcome to our Django-based application.
-This project is designed to manage tasks with a streamlined user interface, providing features such as task creation, user management, and pagination.
-The application aims to simplify the process of task tracking and user management within an organization or personal projects.
+This project, known as the Cosmodrome Project, is designed to manage rockets, astronauts and flights with a streamlined user interface.
+It provides features such as rocket, astronaut and flight creation, user management, and pagination.

 # Key Features
-1) Task Management
+1) Launch Management
-- Create, View, and Edit Tasks: Users can create new tasks, view task details, and edit existing tasks with ease.
+- Create, View, and Edit Launches: Users can schedule new rocket launches, view detailed launch information, and edit existing launch schedules effortlessly.
-- Pagination: Efficiently browse through tasks using pagination on the task list page for better navigation and performance.
+- Pagination: Navigate through the list of scheduled launches with pagination for improved performance and ease of use.

-2) User Management
+2) Astronaut Management
-- User Creation: Admins can create new users through a dedicated form, simplifying user onboarding.
+- Astronaut Creation: Admins can onboard new astronauts through a dedicated form, streamlining the process of adding new crew members.
-- User Information: View and update user details to manage profiles effectively.
+- Astronaut Information: View and update astronaut profiles to manage their details and mission assignments effectively.

-3) Tags Management
+3) Rockets Management
-- Tag Creation and Management: Add and manage tags associated with tasks, enhancing organization and searchability.
+- Tag Creation and Management: Add and manage rockets for flight, improving the organization and searchability of various space missions and operations.

-4) Admin Panel
-- Admin Interface: A comprehensive admin panel for managing the application’s data and configurations, providing robust control and oversight.

 # Installation Instructions
 ```sh